 Barbican Box Theatre

-A Barbican Box that draws inspiration from the cross-arts arts practice of Jean-Michel Basquiat will launch in autumn 2017.
-Students and teachers will have the opportunity to visit the exhibition Basquiat: Boom for Real! and explore the artist’s life and work through a series of artist-led workshops and activities.
+2017-18’s Art Box will be a multi-arts project that draws inspiration from the cross-arts practice of Jean-Michel Basquiat.
+Students and teachers will visit the exhibition Basquiat: Boom for Real! and explore the artist’s life and work through a series of artist-led workshops and activities.
 The box will fuse visual arts and performance, enabling participants to explore cross-arts practice and create contemporary responses to Basquiat’s work.
+The box will be a tool for exploring Basquiat in the classroom, and will combine a mix of art forms including collage and zine making.

 Barbican Box Music and Theatre is supported by: